stennety/mywebsite/_posts/2022-09-18-how-to-make-a-start-with-test-automation.md

 ---
 title: How to make a start with Test Automation
 tags:
-- automation
+- Automation
-- testing
+- Testing
-- introduction
+- Introduction
 date: 2022-09-18 00:00:00 +0100
 categories
 - Automation